mestey28/turning_patterns_into_profits/README.md

 # Project Scope

-A Retail store is required to analyze the day-to-day transactions and keep a track of its customers spread across various locations along with their purchases/returns across various categories.
+A Retail store is required to analyze the day-to-day transactions and keep track of its customers spread across various locations along with their purchases/returns across various categories.

 # Target Questions